 These include:

-These rights are the same as those enjoyed by full-time teachers in the maintained sector in England and Wales.
+These rights are the same as those enjoyed by directly employed teachers in the maintained sector in England and Wales.

 The position of teachers working for supply teacher agencies is less beneficial.
 Currently, these supply staff have no employment protection because they are not employed by the end-user (the school or college where they work).
-Their placement can be terminated, often on 24 hours' notice, with no right of challenge or redress.
+Their placement can be terminated, often without notice and with no right of challenge or redress.

 Secondly, not being employees, they have no rights of equal treatment as to terms and conditions in comparison with their colleagues in the workplace, unless they have been employed by the same employer for twelve weeks.